 - Exchanging work and heat (for example, for an isobaric transformation or an isotherm)

-When a perfect gas evolves isobarically from a state A to a state B, the associated temperature and volume follow Charles's law
+- An isobaric process takes place at constant pressure.
+In other words, the system is dynamically connected, with a movable border, to a deposit at constant pressure.
+When a perfect gas evolves isobarically from a state A to a state B, the associated temperature and volume follow Charles's law.

 - An isochoric process takes place at constant volume, so that the work done by the system will be zero.
 This implies that the process does not perform pressure-volume work.
 It follows that, by a simple two-dimensional system, any thermal energy transferred to the system externally absorbs in the form of internal energy.
 It can be said that the system is dynamically isolated from the environment by a rigid boundary.